"People rarely succeed unless they have fun in what they are doing."

 I had fun in the Grampians when I played an active part in the first Michelle Bridges 12 Week Body Transformation challenge.

-This blog won an award from Michelle Bridges an that time and I received a mention in the book she had published the following year.
+This blog won the best fit lifestyle award from Michelle Bridges an that time and I received a mention in the book she had published the following year.

 Participation in that fitness program was enormous fun, a great blogging opportunity, and I mane some amazing friends.